billsix/cprogrammingbook/doc/05-Arrays.rst

 that it does this is its own business).
-That pointer is then cast into the right type—for example if a float needs 4 bytes of free store, this is the flavour of what you would write:
+That pointer is then cast into the right type—for example if a float needs 4 bytes of free store, this is the flavor of what you would write:

 .. code-block:: C